Fort Worth White Collar Crime Attorneys

 If insurance companies in Fort Worth and nationwide have been accused of a federal crime, we can also represent them.
 Common criminal charges in insurance fraud are asset diversion, premium diversion, fee churning, and claim denial in bad faith.
 No matter the allegation, we can offer the necessary legal representation and defense.

 Mail Fraud and Wire Fraud

 Federal statutes concerning mail and wire fraud are exceptionally broad, and they carry fines and a prison term of up to 20 years as penalties.
-Because of the extensiveness of these statutes, any significant white-collar offense can trigger federal authorities to investigate for mail fraud and/or wire fraud.
+Because of the extensiveness of these statutes, any significant white-collar offense can trigger federal authorities to investigate for mail fraud and/or wire fraud such as phone and telemarketing fraud, phishing scams, lottery fraud, and others.
 And, cases that can’t be settled without criminal liabilities are settled through plea bargains.
 If you’re facing a substantive white-collar crime, federal prosecutors will also most likely add mail fraud and/or wire fraud to your original charges.

 Intellectual Property (IP) Crimes

 While many people think of IP claims as civil conflicts between private entities, sometimes they can be pursued as criminal by the Department of Justice.
 This is true especially if they involve the thefts of patents, trademarks, trade dress, and copyrights.
 Using corporate espionage and other illegal means to steal intellectual properties can also lead to criminal prosecution.
 At Oberheiden P.C. law firm, we have federal attorneys who can defend against spying and IP infringement accusations.
 These legal experts can handle civil litigation as well as criminal prosecutions.

 Frequently Asked Questions about White Collar Federal Criminal Defense in Fort Worth